iKausik/LongShot/README.md

 # LongShot

 An Open Source Desktop App to take Long Screenshot of any webpage.
-Currently it tested on windows only, You can add new features, modify and test on Mac, Linux or Windows.
+Currently I tested it on windows only, But it can run on Mac, Linux or Windows.

-Feels free to Fork and Contribute.
+Feel free to Fork and Contribute,

+Things you can do:

+- add features,
+- improve performance or
+- modify differently